TACC/Lmod/docs/source/010_user.rst

 then "**module restore**" will load the default A, B, and C. So if the default for module A changed between when the collection was saved and then restored, a new version of A will be loaded.
 This assumes that LMOD_PIN_VERSIONS is not set.
+If it is set or Lmod is configured that way then if A/1.1, B/2.4 and C/3.3 are the default then those modules will be loaded in the future independent of what the defaults are in the future.

 On the other hand::